Not Every Dinner is ‘Blogworthy’

 - It has to be achievable both in skill level and completed in the amount of time I have to feed my family.
 I’m not a trained chef, just an adventurous and enthusiastic home cook.

 Over the course of the last three years my approach to finding ideal recipes has changed somewhat.
 Now that my daughter is vegan I look for dishes that can be easily altered to suit both a vegan diet and a non vegan diet.
 This pork and mango red coconut curry ticked all those boxes and was easily converted for her vegan diet.

-I had three pork steaks in the fridge and the remains of a case of mangoes that I had picked up last Friday at the farmer’s market.
+I had three pork steaks in the fridge and the remains of a case of mangoes that I had picked up last Friday at the Calgary Farmer’s Market.
 We were doing pretty good just eating them as they were but with three left I knew they would need to be eaten sooner rather than later.
 I started a google search for Pork and Mango curry but none of the recipes that popped up caught my eye, so I directly searched a few blogs that I enjoy reading…turning up nothing.
-I used Pinterest as a last resort.
-When I search for a recipe, this isn’t always the order in which it happens…sometimes I use Pinterest first.
-After all, if we eat with our eyes, using a visually based social media platform to search out recipes is ideal.
-I found this lovely photo of a Thai Red Curry with Shrimp and Mango from MJ and Hungryman and thought it would be a good recipe for vegans and non vegans alike.
+I ended up just creating this on my own with the ingredients that I had on hand and I was quite happy with how it turned out!

 - 1 (14 oz) can coconut milk (Do not shake!)

 - 1 large sweet potato, diced into ½ inch cubes

 - 2 mangoes, peeled, pitted and and puréed.
 Save the mango pits.

 - 1 red pepper, cut in strips